 You’re finally convinced about the benefits of launching your bank’s first mobile marketing campaign.
 You know how to get started, you have your data lists and your target locations ready, and you know exactly what you want your creative to look like.
-But, where should you place these ads and what are the optimal sizes?

 First, let’s talk about placement.
 Up until 2017, Google had strict regulations regarding ad placement on mobile devices.
 With the exception of 320×50 banners, mobile ads were not permitted to be placed “above the fold” of the page.
 The term “above the fold” originated with print; on the front page of a newspaper, the section at the top is visible even when the paper is folded, and therefore items printed in this section get the most attention.
 The “virtual” fold on a mobile device is the area a user can see without having to scroll.